-The FloX data processing is entirely based on the open source R software (R Core Team, 2017, preferable version 4.0.2).
-The core functions of the data processing are contained in two R packages (FieldSpectroscopyCC and FieldSpectroscopyDP) openly available on GitHub platform at https://github.com/tommasojulitta and released under the licence GNU v3.0.
-The Graphical User Interface is provided to FloX customers as an R script to facilitate the analysis of the data collected, although the source code is available to JB customers and potentially adaptable to user's needs.
+The RoX data processing is entirely based on the open source R software (R Core Team, 2017).
+The core functions of the data processing are contained in two R packages (Field-SpectroscopyCC and FieldSpectroscopyDP) openly available on GitHub platform at https://github.com/tommasojulitta and released under the licence GNU v3.0.
+The Graphical User Interface is provided to RoX customers as an R script to facilitate the analysis of the data collected, although the source code is available to JB customers and potentially adaptable to user's needs.